nvim-telescope/telescope-frecency.nvim/README.md

 # telescope-frecency.nvim

-Frecency is a [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) extension that offers a more intelligent way to select a file from your editing history.
+Frecency is a [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) extension that offers a more intelligent way to select files from your editing history.

 Using an implementation of Mozilla's [Frecency algorithm](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/Places/Frecency_algorithm), files that you edit often and/or recently are given higher precedence in the list index.
 As the extension 'learns' your editing habits over time, the sorting of the list is dynamically altered to priotize the files you're likely to need.